codatio/codat-docs/docs/assess/excel/overview.md

 ---
-title: "Assess reports in excel"
+title: "Assess reports in Excel"
-description: "Describes the process and endpoints for the generation and download of Assess excel reports"
+description: "Describes the process and endpoints for the generation and download of Assess Excel reports"
 sidebar_label: "Overview"
 createdAt: "2022-10-18T10:05:18.826Z"
 updatedAt: "2022-11-02T14:45:30.043Z"